 The tuition fee for international students studying law in Singapore is S$2,050.

 The living expenses are around S$10,000 per year.

 You might also like:

 Studying law abroad by Nigerian students has abounding benefits.
-Though it might cost a little to acquire an international degree, it is still advisable to take this decision of studying abroad.
-You will have your future thank you for this.
+Though it might cost a little to acquire an international degree, it is still advisable to make the decision to study abroad.
+You will have your future.
+Thank you for this.